How law firms should design landing pages and intake paths for better enquiry quality

 1. Clarify the page’s role

-Decide whether the URL is a broad service page, a narrow landing page, a campaign page, or a contact/intake page.
-Each type should have a different job, and the copy should reflect that job clearly.
+Decide whether the URL is a broad service page, a narrow landing page, a campaign page, or a contact/intake page, then write and structure it for that job.

 2. Answer the main user question early